dataobservatory-eu/music/content/event/2022-11-24-linecheck/index.md

 abstract: 'Reprex, Edibles, Thermowatt at the Digital Music Observatory and the Green Deal Data Observatory in Linecheck X.'

-# Talk start and end times.
-#   End time can optionally be hidden by prefixing the line with `#`.
 date: '2022-11-24T15:15:00Z'
 date_end: '2022-11-24T16:15:00Z'
 all_day: false